peterbrown454/TaleWrite/README.md

     <th>Bugs / Issues</th>
   </tr>
   <tr>
-    <td>As a user, I want to have a countdown timer to challenge myself to answer more quickly.</td>
+    <td>As a user, I want to be able to collaborate on stories with other users</td>
-    <td>A countdown timer to display either how long I have left to answer the question before it assigns to wrong</td>
+    <td>The ability to co-write entries may be very fun but seems fraught with hazards.
+It sounds like a merge error waiting to happen.</td>
     <td>N/A</td>
   </tr>

-  <td>As a site-owner I want to have a questions backup in case the API  stops working.</td>
+  <td>Monthly random genre/ picture prompt competition</td>
-    <td>A secondary API or source of questions in case the first API breaks down</td>
+    <td>API to provide a random picture to act as a prompt once a month and the user with the highest number of likes within the month wins a digital trophy.
+Failing that a randomly selected genre from a list.
+However whilst this may be able to be coded in the sies 2.0 or 3.0, it isnt a core functionality and therefore isn't to be prioritised.</td>
     <td>N/A</td>
   </table>